Updated on by Hayley Brown

-Integrated automation Platform or an IAP is a technology infrastructure that enables systems to integrate with one another.
+An integrated automation Platform or an IAP is a technology infrastructure that enables systems to integrate with one another.
 Software or machines copy human tasks and repeat these actions.
 Integrated Automation Platforms will provide API orchestration tools allowing different parts of the infrastructure to coordinate the distribution and processing of data.
-For example, Cyclr is an embedded integration platform with a library of API connectors that can be used to create integrated automations.
+For example, Cyclr is an embedded integration platform with a library of API connectors that can be used to create integrated automation.

 An example would be using Pipedrive, your customer relationship management API to extract your customers.
-The Eventbrite API to retrieve the attendees to an event you are hosting.
-Followed by an action of true or false.
-This then prompts Mailchimp to either add the contact to the attendee list or non-attendee list.
+The Eventbrite API retrieves the attendees for an event you are hosting.
+Followed by the action of true or false.
+This then prompts Mailchimp to either add the contact to the attendee list or the non-attendee list.
 Thus allowing data to be shared and coordinated between the APIs.
 Rather than manually extracting the data from Pipedrive and entering the data into Eventbrite and MailChimp.

 The introduction of integration and automation means resources can be diverted elsewhere, enhance workflows and improve accuracy and consistency in operations.
 Adopting a low code integration platform can help these processes and significantly transform your business.
 Streamlined operations can result in increased reliability, optimised performance and reduced employee turnover.

-Automating and integrating is important for service providers as it can give the company a competitive edge.
-It improves the user experience for customers, and has long term benefits of increased value and brand loyalty.
-These solutions are not only important for service providers but also your customers.
+Automating and integrating are important for service providers as they can give the company a competitive edge.
+It improves the user experience for customers and has long-term benefits of increased value and brand loyalty.
+These solutions are not only important for service providers but also for your customers.
 They provide better consistency in your service, faster response times and potentially a cost decrease.

 Integrated automation solutions allow people to do more with a lot less.